Paddle Billing

 Paddle automatically cancels any past due transactions when pausing a subscription.
 A new transaction is created on resume for the new billing period, starting the date and time that the subscription was resumed.

 If Paddle Retain pauses a subscription because dunning is exhausted, you may like to create a one-time charge to bill customers for the dunning period.
-Paddle does not calculate the amount you should bill for.
+Paddle doesn't calculate the amount you should bill for.

 8. Provision